Physio Edge podcast

 Category:general -- posted at: 8:04pm AEDT

 What is contributing to your patients low back pain?
-How do you know when to use manual therapy, education, exercise, motor control programs, CBT or any other approach for chronic LBP?
-In episode 14 of the Physio Edge podcast, Peter O’Sullivan and David Pope discuss chronic low back pain and Peter’s approach to getting past it.
+How do you know when manual therapy, education, exercise, motor control programs, CBT or any other approach for chronic LBP will be helpful?
+In episode 14 of the Physio Edge podcast, Peter O’Sullivan and David Pope discuss chronic low back pain, Peter’s research into this area, and the approach of Peter and his team to getting over chronic low back pain.
 Some of the topics we dug into include:

 • Causes, classification and treatment of chronic low back pain (CLBP)